-These manners we introduced today are general manners.
+These manners we introduced today are general manners and etiquette on how to take onsen.
 If we introduce every single rule, there is really no end though.
 The most important thing is to be considerate.
 Keeping a positive attitude is the best way to enjoy onsen happily with other people.

 If you click the button below, you can find great hot springs more.
 Get started!